310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 Well, we’ve got a lot of work ahead of us, so let’s take it slow and steady, and do our best.
 There really isn’t any reason to push ourselves, and if we really need to, we could always ask for more helping hands later.

-We don’t have to do everything all by ourselves. *All for one, one for all.*
+We don't have to try and do everything all by ourselves. *All for one, one for all!*
 {% endbubble %}

 {% bubble Madara %}
-That *is* what Ryuseitai’s all about.
+That *is* what Ryuseitai’s aaall about.
 Hahaha, so you’ve managed to make the hollow theme of the past into a reality.

 I’m proud of you.
 You did a great job, yes you did, yes you did~♪
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki awkward %}
 Uuu… Whenever Mikejima-san’s around, it starts to feel like my past seniors came over to hang out… It makes things a little hard to do…
 {% endbubble %}